 Match Existing Knockdown Texture

 One of the biggest challenges of working with knockdown texture is trying to match an existing texture.
-Drywall repairs are inevitable and once the repair is floated out, you have to try and match the existing texture so it doesn't look like a patch.
+Drywall repairs are inevitable and once the repair is floated out, you have to try and match the existing texture so it does not look like a patch.
 Whether the repair is a result of cracks in drywall seams, screw pops, holes, nicks, dents and scratches, corner bead blowout or anything else, matching knockdown texture is the most difficult part of the repair.
-As explained below, the best way to effectively match knockdown texture is actually not to knock it down at all.
+As explained below, the best way to effectively match knockdown texture is not to knock it down at all.

 Key to a good Knockdown Texture

 To do a good knockdown drywall texture you have to be able to reliably estimate the moment when the mud has set just enough but not too much before knocking it down.
 If the mud has not set enough, it will smear easily, causing the small blobs to smooth out into a large thin island.
-If the mud has set to much before knocking it down, it will tend to chunk-up and may even leave scratches and dried clumps of mud that drag through the leftover blobs.
+If the mud has set too much before knocking it down, it will tend to chunk up and may even leave scratches and dried clumps of mud that drag through the leftover blobs.
 Scratches and tool marks in a knockdown texture are nearly impossible to fix so it is best to avoid them in the first place.

 The problem with knockdown texture on drywall patches

 The main problem with spraying knockdown texture on a patch is that the area surrounding the repair is usually painted.
-When texturing a repair, you have to spray at least some texture lightly over part of the surrounding painted section in order to blend the new texture with the old.
+When texturing a repair, you have to spray at least some texture lightly over part of the surrounding painted section to blend the new texture with the old.

-Blobs of texture sprayed over top of the painted portion will set up much slower than those sprayed directly over the patch.
-Finish coat mud on the repair has a tendency to suck moisture out of the texture and hasten it's dry time.
+Blobs of texture sprayed over the painted portion will set up much slower than those sprayed directly over the patch.
+Finish coat mud on the repair tends to suck moisture out of the texture and hasten it's dry time.

 How to solve this problem